Classes at Marc Adams School of Woodworking

 Hand tool skills are a vital part of a woodworkers repertoire.
-Even in a modern shop with all of the labor-saving equipment, hand tool proficiency is indispensible.
-A skilled craftsman can often do a job more quickly with hand tools than with power tools because there is less setup and more flexibility.
+Even in a modern shop with all of the labor-saving equipment, hand tool proficiency is indispensable.
+A skilled craftsman can often do a job more quickly with hand tools than with power tools because there is less set up and more flexibility.
 Too many times hand tools are overlooked because the user doesn't know how to use them efficiently.
 This workshop provides an excellent opportunity for woodworkers to develop greater hand tool skills.
-Chris will focus on the use of traditional tools: hand planes, chisels, backsaws, scrapers, molding planes and others.
-Students will learn how to use, tune and care for these essential tools while learning the other benefits of hand tool use: enjoyment, less dust and noise, and, in certain applications a great work out.
+Chris will focus on the use of traditional tools: handplanes, chisels, backsaws, scrapers, molding planes and others.
+Students will learn how to use, tune and care for these essential tools while learning the other benefits of hand tool use: enjoyment, less dust and noise, and, in certain applications, a great work out.

 There is a $45 annual registration fee that will be added to your the total amount of the class if this is the first class you are registering for this season.